-Johnny Cardenas is entering his seventh season as head coach of the Lumberjack baseball programnwith a 168-172 and his 10thnseason overall in Nacogdoches.
-SFA is coming off a 20-35 overall season, finishing 11-19 in Southland Conference play, finishing just three wins shy of its 2014 mark.
+Johnny Cardenas is entering his eighth season as head coach of the Lumberjack baseball program with a 185-206 record and his 11th season overall in Nacogdoches.
+SFA is coming off a 17-34 season, including 11-18 in Southland Conference play, finishing just three wins shy of its 2014 mark.

-In 2011 Cardenas lead the Lumberjacks to their best season in the history of the program, winning a school-record 37 games last season, including a 20-13 record in Southland Conference play.
-The season was highlighted by outfielder Bryson Myles, who was taken in the sixth round by the Cleveland Indians after a being named the SLC player, hitter and newcomer of the year, as well as being named to six different all-America teams.
+In 2011 Cardenas lead the Lumberjacks to their best season in the history of the program, winning a school-record 37 games, including a 20-13 mark in Southland Conference play.
+The season was highlighted by outfielder Bryson Myles, who was selected in the sixth round of the MLB Draft by the Cleveland Indians after being named the SLC Player, Hitter and Newcomer of the Year, in addition to being named to six different All-America teams.
 Myles became the first player in league history to sweep player, hitter and newcomer of the year.

-In his second season at the helm, Cardenas led the team to a 34-win season, including a 20-12 record in Southland Conference play.
-That quick turnaround was enough to earn Cardenas the honor of Southland Conference Coach of the Year in 2010, the first time an SFA coach has ever earned a postseason honor.
+In his second season at the helm, Cardenas led the team to a 34-win campaign, including a 20-12 record in Southland Conference play.
+The quick turnaround was enough to earn Cardenas the honor of Southland Conference Coach of the Year in 2010, the first time a SFA coach has ever earned a postseason honor.

-He was hired in August 2005 and has served as an assistant coach and recruiting coordinator before being named head coach in July of 2008.
+He was hired in August 2005 and served as an assistant coach and recruiting coordinator before being named head coach in July of 2008.
 He led the 'Jacks to the program's second appearance in the SLC Conference Tournament, going 23-32 overall and producing three all-conference players: Erich Lehmann, Sean Meyers and Richard Folmer.

 He has also served as a head coach in the Texas Collegiate League in both 2006 and 2007, earning TCL Coach of the Year honors in 2007 after leading the Wichita Falls Roughnecks to the Rogers Hornsby Division title.
 That season he not only tutored the league's player of the year, but also the league's overall batting champion.